87th Infantry Regiment "Friuli": World War I

-At the outbreak of World War I the regiment consisted of three battalions, each of which fielded four fusiliers companies and one machine gun section.
+At the outbreak of World War I, the Brigade "Friuli" formed, together with the Brigade "Cremona" and the 32nd Field Artillery Regiment, the 16th Division.
+At the time the 87th Infantry Regiment consisted of three battalions, each of which fielded four fusilier companies and one machine gun section.
 After Italy's entry into the war on 23 May 1915 the Brigade "Friuli" was deployed to the Italian front: in 1915 the regiment operated against Austro-Hungarian forces at the Monfalcone.
 On 30 November 1915 the regimental depot of the 87th Infantry Regiment in Siena formed the 214th Infantry Regiment (Brigade "Arno").
 In June 1916 the brigade was transferred to the Sette Comuni plateau as reinforcements during the Battle of Asiago, where the regiment battled for control of Monte Mosciagh.
 In October 1917 the brigade fought in the Battle of Caporetto near Bovec.
 In 1918 the brigade operated in the Vallagarina.

 Interwar years

 On 15 November 1926 the 87th Infantry Regiment was disbanded and its two battalions transferred to the 90th Infantry Regiment "Salerno" and the 91st Infantry Regiment "Basilicata".
 On 28 December 1926 the command of the Brigade "Friuli" was disbanded and on 31 December the 88th Infantry Regiment, now renamed 88th Infantry Regiment "Friuli", was assigned to the XX Infantry Brigade, which was the infantry component of the 20th Territorial Division of Livorno.

 On 9 March 1937 the 70th Infantry Regiment "Ancona" was transferred from the 19th Infantry Division "Gavinana" to the 61st Infantry Division "Sirte" in Libya.
-On the same day the Gavinana reformed the 87th Infantry Regiment "Friuli" in Arezzo as replacement for the 70th Ancona.
-On 1 November 1937 the 87th Friuli was tasked with training infantry reserve officer cadets.
+On the same day the "Gavinana" division reformed the 87th Infantry Regiment "Friuli" in Arezzo as replacement for the 70th Infantry Regiment "Ancona".
+On 1 November 1937 the 87th Infantry Regiment "Friuli" was reorganized as a training unit tasked with training infantry reserve officer cadets.
 On 15 September 1939 the regiment was transferred to the 20th Infantry Division "Friuli".
 In early 1940 the regiment transferred its training functions to the newly formed Infantry Reserve Officer Cadets School in Arezzo.